World at One: The World This Weekend

-The World This Weekend is a weekly news and current affairs programme broadcast from 13:00 to 13:30 on BBC Radio 4 every Sunday.
+The World This Weekend is a weekly news and current affairs programme broadcast from 13:00 to 13:30 on Radio 4 every Sunday.
 It was launched on 17 September 1967.

-Since the departure of Mark Mardell as the programme's main presenter in 2020, it has frequently been presented by either Jonny Dymond or Edward Stourton.
+Since the departure of Mark Mardell as the programme's main presenter in 2020, it has frequently been presented by Jonny Dymond, and Edward Stourton until his death in July 2026.